allsway/sierra-fines-extract/README.md

 ```

 ##### readfines.php
-Run the following command, where ‘originalfinesfile.csv’ is the name of your current exported fines file:
+Run the following command to add the check digit to the patron and item record columns, where ‘originalfinesfile.csv’ is the name of your current exported fines file:

 `php readfines.php originalfinesfile.csv > newfinesfile.csv`